matrharr/machine-learning-p2/readme.txt

-## Supervised Learning
+## Random Optimization

-The code for this project can be found [here](https://github.com/matrharr/machine-learning-p1).
+The code for this project can be found [here](https://github.com/matrharr/machine-learning-p2).

 ### Running code
 - Activate your virtualenv.